COM HPC makes Embedded Systems Ready for Digitization

 Computer-On-Module High Performance Computing, abbreviated COM HPC, is in the process of being added to the top of the proven COM Express® standard.
 In November 2019, the corresponding working group of the PICMG (PCI Industrial Computer Manufacturers Group) agreed on the pinout of the new specification.
 Kontron is among the sponsors and driving forces in the working group.
 Ratification of the standard has been announced for the second quarter of 2020.

 In recent years, Aaronn Electronic has established itself as one of Kontron’s most successful sales partners and system integrators throughout Europe.
-We will therefore also be involved at an early stage in the market launch of COM HPC.
 Customers can therefore rely on Aaronn to provide them with competent support during the evaluation of the COM HPC modules, which will then be significantly more powerful than the previous COM Express modules.

 COM HPC Overview